 This is also a good way to clear old inventory before new seasonal products arrive.
 Shopify’s built-in discount system lets you create percentage-off codes, automatic discounts, and compare-at pricing to show the savings.
 Running a clearance sale in your slowest month also gives you something to promote on social media and email when you’d otherwise have nothing to talk about.

 Keep in mind the trade-off: deep discounts bring in revenue but reduce your margins.
 Use clearance strategically for last-season inventory, not for products you plan to sell at full price when the season returns.
+A useful rule of thumb is to never discount this season’s inventory by more than 30 percent, anything deeper signals to repeat customers that they should always wait for a sale.

 6. Sell Gift Cards Year-Round